-The following are key elements of Christianity, which are unapologetically taught in various ways through all grades.
-These statements are considered primary doctrine, where questions about secondary issues will be directed to parents.
+HCA unapologetically teaches the following key elements of Christianity in various ways through all grades.
+They are considered primary doctrine, where questions about secondary issues will be directed to parents.

 - We believe the Bible to be the only inerrant, authoritative Word of God.
 (II Tim.
 3:16-17, II Peter 1:21)

 - We believe in one God, eternally existent in three Persons: Father, Son and Holy Spirit.
 He is omnipotent, omniscient, and omnipresent and has all authority and power.
 Whatever He purposes will come to pass.(1 John 10:30, 37, 38: Genesis 1:1)

 - We believe in the deity of our Lord Jesus Christ, His virgin birth, His sinless life, His miracles, His vicarious and atoning death through His shed blood, His bodily resurrection, His ascension to the right hand of the Father, and His personal return in power and glory.
 (Isaiah 7:14, Matt.
 1:23, Luke 1:35, Hebrews 4:15; 7:25;9:12, John 2:11;11:25, Ephesians 1:7, Colossians 1:14, Acts 1:11 Revelation 19:11-16)

 - We believe that for the salvation of lost and sinful men, regeneration by the Holy Spirit is absolutely necessary.
 (Romans 3:19, John 3:16-19; 5:24, Ephesians 2:8-10, Titus 3:5-6)